Knowledge base

 2. deleteheader "Subject"; and addheader "Subject" "${1}${3}";: deletes the existing subject and adds a new subject with the captured parts.

-4. Adding a prefix if the subject does not already match the pattern:
+4. Add a prefix if the subject does not already match the pattern:

-1. fileinto "Mail List/SL-Devel";: classifies messages into the "Mail List/SL-Devel" folder.
+1. fileinto "Mail List/SL-Devel";: classifies messages in the "Mail List/SL-Devel" folder.

-• Check that the script correctly modifies the subject of the emails to add or adjust the prefix if necessary.
+• Check that the script correctly modifies the email subject to add or adjust the prefix if necessary.

 Has this FAQ been helpful?